 Read more books that offer you motivation and inspire you in your work.
 There are abundant online libraries or book downloading options to excel technologically in your career.

 Invest in the Right Places:

 This is an often-overlooked point and a tricky one too.
-A few basic things that you must have as a UX designer is a well-functioning laptop/ personal computer, an internet connection which would not let you down in the time of crisis, and headphones or other hardware for communication.
+A few basic things that you must have as a UX designer is a well-functioning laptop/ personal computer, an internet connection that would not let you down in a time of crisis, and headphones or other hardware for communication.
 Besides, always have a backup or a “Plan B”.
 Whether it is your work or using gadgets you must always have an option to fall back on and accomplish your task within deadlines.